 The author is a Network Engineer in the trenches, specializing primararily (as will become obvious) in Cisco Systems hardware (and, honestly, a bit biased in that direction so you’ve been warned).
 Over 15 years in direct network engineering design/support and 25 years overall in IT.

 The forums are vendor-agnostic, so all topics are welcomed as long as they pertain to and promote good networking practices and discussions.
-My current employer neither endorses nor sponsors this site, so they shall remain anonymous.

 Visitors to generalnetworkerror.com come from across the globe.